 The key accepts a relative or absolute filesystem path.

-In this case, the value resolves to the folder .antora-cache relative to the location of the playbook file (because of the leading
+In this case, the value resolves to the folder .cache/antora relative to the location of the playbook file.

 The resolution rules for

 cache-dir are the same as for any path in the playbook.